jac0be/emailscan/README.md

-# EmailScan
+# PhishGuard

 ## Version: 1.1.0

-SpamOverflow is an API service designed to scan malicious emails and provide comprehensive reports on malicious actors, their targets, and link domains utilized in these emails.
+PhishGuard is an API service designed to scan malicious emails and provide comprehensive reports on malicious actors, their targets, and link domains utilized in these emails.

 ## Usage
 The api is available for use at [http://emailscan.wilma.monster/api/v1](http://emailscan.wilma.monster/api/v1).
 See below for a list of endpoints and their respective functionalities.